davidbrochart/nbterm/README.md

 There are two modes: edit mode, and command mode.

-- `enter`: enter the edit mode, allowing to type into the cell.
+- `e`: enter the edit mode, allowing to type into the cell.
 - `esc`: exit the edit mode and enter the command mode.

+In edit mode:\n"
+- `ctrl-e`: run cell.
+- `ctrl-r`: run cell and select below in edit mode.
+- `ctrl-t`: open cell result in external editor.
+- `ctrl-w`: open cell in external editor.
+- `ctrl-f`: save tmp file from cell and execute it.
+- `ctrl-s`: save.

 In command mode:

-- `up`: select cell above.
+- `up` or k: select cell above.
-- `down`: select cell below.
+- `down` or j: select cell below.
 - `ctrl-up`: move cell above.
 - `ctrl-down`: move cell below.
 - `a`: insert cell above.